jordiabante/HiMMe/README.md

 Description
 ------------------
-Software suite that applies hidden Markov models (HMM) to transcriptome assembly assessment.
+Software suite that applies hidden Markov models (HMM) to assembly and NGS read assessment and repair.

 Installation
 ------------------